nufuturo-ufcg/NuAppFirewall-catalog/README.md

     python main.py -i path/to/network_access_logs.csv -o path/to/output_catalog --plist-xml
     ```

-7. **Rule Simplification**: To generate a simplified rules catalog, use the --simplified flag, which groups frequent destinations.
+7. **Rule simplification**: To generate a simplified rules catalog, use the --simplified flag, which groups frequent destinations.

     ```bash
     python main.py -i path/to/network_access_logs.csv -o path/to/output_catalog --simplified
     ```

-8. **Run Tests**: To run all tests located in the `/test` directory, use the `--test` flag:
+8. **Run tests**: To run all tests located in the `/test` directory, use the `--test` flag:

     ```bash
     python main.py --test
     ```

+### Option B: Using Docker

+1. **Builg the docker image**: From the root of the repository (where the `Dockerfile` and `docker-compose.yml` are located), build the container image.

+    ```bash
+    docker-compose build
+    ```

+2. **Prepare your data**: Place any input files (e.g. EDR logs, block rules, port lists) inside the data/ directory at the project root.
+This folder will be mounted into the container at runtime.

+3. **Run the main script**: Use `docker-compose run` to execute the `main.py` script with the desired flags.
+Depending on the input type, you can use one of the following flags:

+    - `-i`: For a single input CSV/TSV file.
+    - `-r`: For a directory containing multiple CSV/TSV files.
+    - `-b`: For a CSV file containing app names and their respective identifiers to generate block rules.
+    - `--port-blocking`: For a TXT file containing ports that should be blocked system-wide.

+    **Examples**

+    Generate a Catalog from a Single Input File.
+    ```bash
+    docker-compose run --rm rules-catalog -i path/to/network_access_logs.csv -o path/to/output_catalog
+    ```

+    Generate a Catalog from a Directory.
+    ```bash
+    docker-compose run --rm rules-catalog -r path/to/network_access_logs_directory/ -o path/to/output_catalog
+    ```

+    Generate Block Rules from a CSV File.
+    ```bash
+    docker-compose run --rm rules-catalog -b path/to/block_apps.csv -o path/to/output_catalog
+    ```

+4. **Optional flags**:

+    - `--plist`: Output in binary `.plist` format.
+    - `--plist-xml`: Output in XML `.plist` format.
+    - `--simplified`: Simplified the generated catalog by grouping destinations.
+    - `--tests`: Run all tests located in the `/test` directory.

 This process will generate a rules catalog compatible with the Nu-App Firewall, ensuring your configurations are applied correctly.